developerstephanieb/latex_reference/01_fundamentals/08_tables.md

 ## The `booktabs` Package

-To create professional, publication-quality tables with better spacing and visual appeal, load the `booktabs` package in the preamble.
+Use the `booktabs` package to create professional, publication-quality tables with better spacing and visual appeal.
 The package discourages the use of vertical lines.

 - `\usepackage{booktabs}`: Loads the `booktabs` package, enabling its specialized rule commands.